Shopping Cart

 Which sleepwear has which TOG?

-In the summer months, when the outside temperature is around 75 to 77 degrees Fahrenheit (23 to 25 degrees Celsius), lighter clothing such as our Zen Sack™ Premier Bamboo is more appropriate, as it has a low TOG level of 0.3.
+In the summer months, when the outside temperature is around 75 to 77 degrees Fahrenheit (23 to 25 degrees Celsius), lighter clothing such as our Zen Sack™ Premier Bamboo Rayon Fabric is more appropriate, as it has a low TOG level of 0.3.

-Our Zen Sack Classic Cotton will suit babies much better when the temperature is more moderate, such as between 64 and 74 degrees Fahrenheit (17 to 22 degrees Celsius).
+Our Zen Sack Classic Cotton weighted sleep sack will suit babies much better when the temperature is more moderate, such as between 64 and 74 degrees Fahrenheit (17 to 22 degrees Celsius).
 It has a TOG level of 0.5.
 You could also try our Zen One™ Classic if necessary - its TOG level is a little higher, at 1.0.

 During the winter, when indoor temperatures are between 61 and 63 degrees Fahrenheit (15 to 16 degrees Celsius), our Zen Sack Winter Cotton is a great choice - its TOG level is 2.5, meaning it'll help keep your baby nice and warm.
-All our Zen Sleepwear is gently weighted to mimic your touch - this helps soothe them to sleep!

 "Our little guy loves his sleepsack.
 The Winter version is so nice because it keeps him warm.
 He sleeps for so much longer when he naps in this."